coingaming/moon-light/docs/app/client/searchCmdk/description.md

 examples: ["Default"]
 ---

 Command menu search can be used as an accessible combobox.
-You render items, it filters and sorts them automatically.
+You can render items, and it will automatically filter and sort them.